psj33001/Very-Awesome-Cool-1VS1-RSP/README.md

 ## Rules
 Players are given a few seconds to change their hands until the game ends.

-During that time the winner can change over and over.
+During that time the winner can be changed over and over.

 There's a WinTime system which decides the winner.